-- Nowadays everyone has a Facebook account, even businesses all across the world make it their priority to maintain an active Facebook life.
+- Practically everyone is on Facebook, and many businesses make it their priority to maintain an active Facebook Business account.

-- Find out which are the top 6 methods to help you monetise your Facebook efforts fast and effectively.
+- Read on to learn about 6 methods that will help you monetise your Facebook efforts fast and effectively and turn leads into sales.

 The next step is segmenting and customising your target audience based on several parameters such as;